Gwinnett County Courthouse DUI Attorneys and Criminal Defense Lawyers

 Before you reach a final decision, you must remember that a Georgia criminal conviction, including misdemeanor convictions, stays on your criminal background record for the rest of your life.

 The choice is yours.
-When you try to find the best answer to, “How much is a Gwinnett County lawyer?”, don’t forget to include the lifetime of penalties that come with a conviction.
-These include higher insurance, job loss, the loss of your right to vote, limited travel, divorce, bankruptcy…the pain is almost endless.
+When you try to find the best answer to, “How much is a Gwinnett County lawyer?”, Don’t forget to include the lifetime of penalties that come with a conviction.
+These include higher insurance, job loss, the loss of your right to vote, limited travel, divorce, and bankruptcy, the pain is almost endless.

-Our Gwinnett County attorneys will sit down with you for a FREE case review, listen to what happened, and go over our fees and manageable payment plans.
-If you decide to hire another Gwinnett County criminal defense firm, your FREE consultation with Kohn & Yager will have been a wise investment.
+Having the right Gwinnett County DUI lawyer can minimize the penalties of your case; such as receiving reduced jail time or avoiding license suspension.
+Our Gwinnett County attorneys will sit down with you for a FREE case review, listen to what happened, answer questions about your case and legal rights, and go over our terms, fees and flexible payment plans.
+If you decide to hire another Gwinnett County criminal defense firm, your FREE consultation with Kohn & Yager, LLC. will have been a wise investment.

 24-Hour Gwinnett County Lawyers

-Our phones are answered 24 hours a day, on weekends and all major holidays.
+Our phones are answered 24-hours a day, on weekends and all major holidays.
 Criminal arrests in Gwinnett County are made at all hours of the day and night, and your prosecutor receives your file very quickly after your arrest and incarceration.
-Therefore please give Kohn & Yager enough time to begin attacking the State’s evidence piling up against you. our Gwinnett County defense attorneys regularly appear in Duluth Municipal Court, Lawrenceville Municipal Court, Suwanee Municipal Court, Lilburn Municipal Court, and Norcross Municipal Court.
+Therefore, please give Kohn & Yager, LLC. enough time to begin attacking the State’s evidence piling up against you.
+Our Gwinnett County defense attorneys regularly appear in Duluth Municipal Court, Lawrenceville Municipal Court, Suwanee Municipal Court, Lilburn Municipal Court, and Norcross Municipal Court.

 Give yourself a fighting chance and get the legal representation you deserve.
+Our criminal attorneys work on your behalf, we are here to help.
 Call us now at: (404) 567-5515